 The conventional definition of materiality is information that "a reasonable [investor] would consider ... important."
-Given that actively managed mutual funds charge fees that are typically several times higher than passive funds, it seems reasonable to assume that a fund with an Active Share near zero, that is, a true index fund, that represented itself to be actively managed in its prospectus, would have made a material misrepresentation.
+100 Given that actively managed mutual funds charge fees that are typically several times higher than passive funds, it seems reasonable to assume that a fund with an Active Share near zero, that is, a true index fund, that represented itself to be actively managed in its prospectus, would have made a material misrepresentation.
 But the reality of closet indexing is not so black and white.
 Recall that we have chosen a threshold Active Share of 60% to identify closet index funds.
 This cutoff is, as we have acknowledged, somewhat arbitrary, though we have further argued that only Active Shares above 50% are consistent with truly active management (as at most 50% of the benchmark assets can outperform the benchmark return, which is the asset-weighted return in the individual securities in the benchmark).
 Moreover, Active Share can change over time.
 A fund's Active Share on a single day is unlikely to be sufficient to render its prospectus false (as for example a low Active Share may be temporary and reflect the manager's belief that there are few stock-picking opportunities at that particular point of time, but as soon as that changes the fund's Active Share would increase).
 Nevertheless, there are a number of funds that have a persistently low Active Share and that are not cheap.
 These funds would be the most obvious candidates for an allegation of material misstatements in their prospectus.

-&lt;sup>100 TCS Industries v.
+100 TCS Industries v.
 Northway, 426 US 438 (1976).

-Refer back to the language quoted above from Fidelity Magellan Fund's prospectus.
-Both prospectus descriptions provide extremely broad latitude in terms of the types of stock that Magellan might hold.
-Nevertheless, there are statements that suggest that the inclusion of a stock in the portfolio is the result of analysis of the particular security: "FMR relies on fundamental analysis of each issuer and its potential for success in light of its current financial condition, its industry position, and economic and market conditions" in the 2002 prospectus for example, or the references to "examin[ing]" companies in the 1995 prospectus, for example.
+Refer back to the language quoted above from Fidelity Magellan Fund's prospectus.101 Both prospectus descriptions provide extremely broad latitude in terms of the types of stock that Magellan might hold.
+Nevertheless, there are statements that suggest that the inclusion of a stock in the portfolio is the result of analysis of the particular security: "FMR relies on fundamental analysis of each issuer and its potential for success in light of its current financial condition, its industry position, and economic and market conditions"102 in the 2002 prospectus for example, or the references to "examin[ing]" companies in the 1995 prospectus,103 for example.
 If anything, the 2002 prospectus statement seems to put more emphasis on selecting individual securities based on security-specific fundamental value.
-Neither prospectus appear to give clear guidance as to the funds' approach to holding securities in common with the benchmark index, and both emphasize capital appreciation as the goal of including particular stocks in the portfolio.
-Investors would not be limited to statements in the formal prospectus, but could also rely on advertisements and other written descriptions of the fund.
-Thus, the classification of a fund as actively managed by the issuer may provide additional grounds to support a claim, even if "active management" doesn't specifically appear in the prospectus.
+Neither prospectus appear to give clear guidance as to the funds' approach to holding securities in common with the benchmark index, and both emphasize capital appreciation as the goal of including particular

-&lt;sup>101 See notes 78-80 supra.
+101 See notes 78-80 supra.